johnrm174/model-railway-signalling/README.md

   Optional Parameters:
-      section_callback - The function to call if the section is manually toggled - default: null Note that the callback function returns (item_id, callback type) label - The label to display on the section when occupied - default: "Train On Line"
+      section_callback - The function to call if the section is manually toggled - default: null Note that the callback function returns (item_id, callback type) label - The label to display on the section when occupied - default: "OCCUPIED"

 section_occupied (section_id)- Returns the current state of the section (True=Occupied, False=Clear)

-set_section_occupied (section_id) - Sets the specified section to "occupied"
+set_section_occupied (section_id) - Sets the specified section to "OCCUPIED"
+  Mandatory Parameters:
+      section_id:int - The ID to be used for the section Optional Parameters:
+      label - An updated label to display when occupied - default: No Change

-clear_section_occupied (section_id)- Sets the specified section to "clear"
+clear_section_occupied (section_id) - Sets the specified section to "CLEAR"
+                  returns the current value of the Section Lable (as a string)
 </pre>

 ## Track Sensor Functions